AltSchool/dynamic-rest/README.md

 3) Visit `localhost:9002` in your browser.

+4) To load sample fixture data, run `make fixtures` and restart the server.

 # Features

 To understand the DREST API features, let us consider a demo model with a corresponding viewset, serializer, and route.